 3 Credit Course.
 Offered Spring/Fall.
 Understanding theories, concepts, and frameworks of community and economic development and community decision-making models in application to community development practice and issues.

-3 Credit Course. offered Spring semesters.
+3 Credit Course.
+Offered Spring.
 Principles, Policy, and Practice: Understanding principles and strategies of regional growth and development, focusing on challenges to theory, policy, and practice, emphasizing change in metropolitan, micropolitan, and rural areas.
 Prerequisites: CEDEV 430 and 500 or permission from instructor

 3 Credit Course.
 Offered Spring/Fall.
 Typical topics include several methods and techniques in these areas: general community assessment techniques, specialized techniques for community and economic development, and leadership and process skills.